will-mp3/MumbleGPT/README.md

 Note: this project is based on the tutorial posted by freeCodeCamp.org (https://www.youtube.com/watch?v=UU1WVnMk4E8).

+Much, but not all, code is original.
 I do not claim full ownership.

 ## Setup